shuyangsun/goo-gol-conway/README.md

 In almost all use cases graphical rendering is desired, however sometimes limitations of the system may not allow a graphical representation (e.g., remote into a Linux terminal).
 In these situations you can still display grid-based two-dimensional Cellular Automaton systems with ASCII characters utilizing [NCURSES](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/) library.
 This library is only available on UNIX platforms, that is why it is not enabled by default.

 To enable support for ASCII rendering, you need to install NCURSES first, and since the installation step is platform-dependent, we will not cover that in this document.
-After installing NCURSES, simply build the program with command `cargo build --features ascii --release`.
+After installing NCURSES, simply install the program with `cargo install gol-client --features ascii`, or build from source `cargo build --features ascii --release`.

 ## Usage